-You might think at first that you’re walking into an apothecary garden as so many of the plants are familiar medicinal plants grown in our own gardens such as foxgloves - Digitalis purpurea, Lungwort - Pulmonaria vulgaris and Christmas Roses - Helleborus niger to name just a few.
+You might think at first that you’re walking into an apothecary garden.
+So many of the plants are familiar medicinal plants grown in our own gardens.
+For example foxgloves, lungwort and hellebores to name just a few.

 Pick Your Poison?